adobe/aemanalyser-maven-plugin/aemanalyser-maven-plugin/README.md

 ## Functionality

 The plugin performs similar tasks as the Cloud Manager pipeline after the application is built and before it is deployed.
 It inspects the generated content packages and runs a set of checks (analysers) on the contents of the packages.
+By default it check against the latest available SDK version.

 Most of the analysers are based on the [Apache Sling Feature Model Analyser framework](https://github.com/apache/sling-org-apache-sling-feature-analyser/blob/master/readme.md).